jacopok/jacopok.github.io/_pages/projects.md

 1. Seeing whether the upgraded version of RES-NOVA can measure neutrino mass through delays with failed SNe
 1. Can we build a time-domain evidence integrand for GW inference?
     1. Is it somehow computable from to the SNR TD integrand with the waveform reconstruction?
+    1. Can the methodology [here](https://arxiv.org/abs/2310.01544) be also applied to the hyperbolic analyses of GW190521?
 1. Learning to play bass
+1. Secret project with Filippo

 ##### Questions